Cloudef/wlc/README.rst

 - libEGL (GPU drivers and mesa provide this)
 - libGLESv2 (GPU drivers and mesa provide this)

 1: Also bundled as submodule.
-Using submodule is recommended, as updates to unstable protocols won't break build.
-To force building from submodule even though wayland-protocols is installed in system use CMake option -DSOURCE_WLPROTO=ON.
+To build from submodule use -DSOURCE_WLPROTO=ON.

 And optionally: